citusdata/citus_docs/develop/migration_mt_schema.rst

 Once the schema is updated, backfill missing values for the tenant_id column in tables where the column was added.
 In our example line_items requires values for store_id.

-We join orders and line_items for the missing values:
+We backfill the table by obtaining the missing values from a join query with orders:

 .. code-block:: sql